semgrep/semgrep-docs/docs/choose-oss-pro.md

 </dl>

 :::tip
-The following products are **free** for up to 10 contributors:
+All Semgrep Pro products are free for up to 10 contributors.
-* Semgrep Cloud Platform
-* Semgrep Code
-* Semgrep Supply Chain
-* Semgrep Secrets
 :::

 ## 🔎 Core scanning features